LSEG-API-Samples/Article.RTH.Go.REST.rthrest/README.md

 ## Concurrently download a gzip file

 The result file of **ExtractRaw** extraction is in **.csv.gz** format and the HTTP response when downloading the result file typically contains **Content-Encoding: gzip** in the header.
 With this header, the **net/http** library in Go programming language typically decompresses the gzip file and then returns the csv to the application.
-To download the raw gzip file, the decommpression must be disabled by using the following code.
+To download the raw gzip file, the decompression must be disabled by using the following code.
 ```
 tr := &http.Transport{
     DisableCompression: true,